shinoj-kr/Prompt-Engineering-Portfolio/README.md

 | 4        | Neutral          | Neutral         | Neutral       | No        |
 | 5        | Negative         | Negative        | Negative      | No        |

+### Write 2-3 sentences explaining when few-shot prompting is most useful

+Few-shot prompting is most useful when a task requires a specific format, classification style, or response pattern that may not be clear from instructions alone.
+By providing a few examples, the model can better understand the expected output and produce more consistent results.
+It is especially effective for tasks such as sentiment analysis, categorization, and structured data extraction.

 ## Part 4: Responsible AI & Limitations